 Set Readline's idea of the terminal size to rows rows and cols columns.
 If either rows or columns is less than or equal to 0, Readline's idea of that terminal dimension is unchanged.
+This is intended to tell Readline the physical dimensions of the terminal, and is used internally to calculate the maximum number of characters that may appear on a single line and on the screen.

-If an application does not want to install a SIGWINCH handler, but is still interested in the screen dimensions, Readline's idea of the screen size may be queried.
+If an application does not want to install a SIGWINCH handler, but is still interested in the screen dimensions, it may query Readline's idea of the screen size.